-On the CD-ROM, Triola Statistics Series Web site (http://www.pearsonhighered.com/triola), and MyStatLab:
+On the Triola Statistics Series Web site (http://www .pearsonglobaleditions.com/Triola), and MyStatLab:

 - Appendix B data sets formatted for Minitab, SPSS, SAS, Excel, JMP, and as text files.
-Additionally, these data sets are available as an APP for the TI-83/84 Plus calculators, and supplemental programs for the TI-83/84 Plus calculator are also available. - STATDISK statistical software instructions for download. - Extra data sets, Probabilities through Simulations, Bayes' Theorem, and a symbols table.
+Additionally, these data sets are available as an APP for the TI-83/84 Plus calculators, and supplemental programs for the TI-83/84 Plus calculator are also available. - STATDISK statistical software instructions for down-load. - Extra data sets, Probabilities through Simulations, Bayes' Theorem, and a symbols table.